 Now suppose you want to work for a while in the scratch cluster.

-Change the current context to exp-scratch
+Change the current context to exp-scratch:

 kubectl config --kubeconfig=config-demo use-context exp-scratch

-cluster.
-And the command will use the credentials of the user listed in the exp-scratch
+Now any kubectl command you give will apply to the default namespace of the scratch cluster.
+And the command will use the credentials of the user listed in the exp-scratch context.

-View configuration associated with the new current context, exp-scratch
+View configuration associated with the new current context, exp-scratch.

 kubectl config --kubeconfig=config-demo view --minify

-Finally, suppose you want to work for a while in the storage
+Finally, suppose you want to work for a while in the storage namespace of the development cluster.

-Change the current context to dev-storage
+Change the current context to dev-storage:

 kubectl config --kubeconfig=config-demo use-context dev-storage

-View configuration associated with the new current context, dev-storage
+View configuration associated with the new current context, dev-storage.

 kubectl config --kubeconfig=config-demo view --minify

-directory, create a file named config-demo-2
+In your config-exercise directory, create a file named config-demo-2 with this content:

 apiVersion: v1